russross/automata/README.md

 ### Node sizes

 A series of node sizes are predefined.
 Declare the size you want before you start making nodes.
-From smallest to largest:
+From largest to smallest:

     hugenodes;
     bignodes;